Sophisticated Giant

-Sophisticated Giant is a jazz album by saxophonist Dexter Gordon recorded in 1977 by an eleven-piece band playing tunes arranged by trombone player Slide Hampton.
+Sophisticated Giant is a jazz album by saxophonist Dexter Gordon, recorded in 1977 by an eleven-piece band playing tunes arranged by trombone player Slide Hampton.
 The album marked Gordon's return to the United States after a long residency in Europe.

 Reception

+The Bay State Banner wrote that "Slide Hampton's library of duets, solos, rhythm, harmony, and intense ensemble choruses have variety, but also a consistent deployment of moods and gambits."

-AllMusic reviewer Scott Yanow awarded the album 4 stars and called it "An excellent acquisition."
+AllMusic reviewer Scott Yanow called the album "an excellent acquisition."